-- Gathers and reviews information regarding new parole and work release programs being instituted or considered nationwide to determine which programs may be appropriate for use in Iowa. - Utilizes evidenced-based practices to perform risk assessments and promote supervised release at the appropriate time and level. - Works to enhance a collaborative working relationship with all stakeholders in the criminal justice system by providing technical assistance, information and counseling on matters related to the Board of Parole's purpose. - Reviews and makes recommendations to the Governor regarding applications for reprieves, pardons, commutation of sentences, and restoration of citizenship rights as required by Chapter 914.
+- Gathers and reviews information regarding new parole and work release programs being instituted or considered nationwide to determine which programs may be appropriate for use in Iowa. - Utilizes evidenced-based practices to perform risk assessments and promote supervised release at the appropriate time and level. - Works to enhance a collaborative working relationship with all stakeholders in the criminal justice system by providing technical assistance, information and counseling on matters related to the Board of Parole's purpose. - Reviews and makes recommendations to the Governor regarding applications for reprieves, pardons, commutation of sentences, and special restoration of citizenship rights pursuant to Iowa Code Chapter 914.

-III.
 Board of Parole Members - Biographies

 John F. Hodges, J.D., Chair.
 Appointed to the Board of Parole in 2014.
 Born in Hudson, New York.
 Graduated from Hudson High School, Hudson, New York (1998).
 Attended Central College, Pella, Iowa, earned a B.A., with a double major in Political Science and Sociology (2002).
 John earned his J.D. with honors and certification in Litigation and Dispute Resolution from Drake University Law School (2004).
 John is licensed to practice law in Iowa (2005), Illinois (2006); Wisconsin (2007), Federal District Court Southern District of Iowa (2007), Federal District Court Northern District of Iowa (2008), and Federal District Court Western District of Wisconsin (2009).
 John is also a Certified Mediator, having earned his certification from the International Academy of Dispute Resolution (2013).
 John has worked as an Associate Attorney with Fuerste, Carew, Coyle, Juergens & Sudmeier, P.C., Dubuque, Iowa (2005-2007), and with Bradshaw, Fowler, Proctor & Fairgrave, P.C.
 (2007-2010).
 John also served as the Staff Director for the Iowa Senate Republican Caucus Staff (2011-2012).
 In 2013, John opened his own law practice.
 In February 2014, John was presented with the opportunity to return to public service as the Vice Chair of the Iowa Board of Parole.
 He was subsequently appointed to Chair in May 2014.
+John was appointed to the as Chair Person of the Resolution Committee of the Association of Paroling Authorities International in 2015.